Poltergeist appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc. The transfer made the movie look good.

 Sharpness usually seemed positive.
 A few wider shots exhibited some light softness, but those instances stayed reasonably minor.
 The majority of the flick came across as accurate and distinctive.
 I noticed no jagged edges or shimmering, and edge enhancement created no distractions.
 Print defects were minor; I saw a few minor blotches on rare occasions, but nothing significant marred the movie.

 Colors excelled, as the hues looked vivid and lively.
 The movie went with a natural tone that seemed dynamic and full.
 Blacks were deep and tight, while shadows showed good clarity.
 The low-light shots presented nice delineation.
-Only the minor softness knocked this one down to a “B+”.
+Only the minor softness and occasional print flaws knocked this one down to a “B”.

 The Dolby TrueHD 5.1 soundtrack of Poltergeist provided a fine piece of work as well.
 The soundfield gave us a nice setting.
 Music showed solid stereo imaging, and effects broadened the spectrum well.
 Elements like thunder roared from all around the room, and pieces such as spirits also cropped up in logical spots.
 Despite some fairly “speaker-specific” material early in the film, the components blended together in a smooth manner to create a fine sense of action in all five speakers, though the forward area dominated.